snizan/AdvancedGIS/FinalProject.md

 ### Time and Cost estimates

-Task - description
-Hours/cost
+# Data collection:
-Data collection: Obtain voter file from the Secretary of State of Pennsylvania
-$20 for file, 15 min / $25
+-Voter file from the Secretary of State of Pennsylvania $20 for file, 15 min / $25

-Data collection: Obtain shapefiles for the 2020 Pennsylvania House of Representatives Districts 15 min / $25
+-Shapefiles for the 2020 Pennsylvania House of Representatives Districts: 15 min / $25

-Data collection: Obtain shapefiles for the 2022 Pennsylvania House of Representatives Districts 15 min / $25
+-Shapefiles for the 2022 Pennsylvania House of Representatives Districts 15 min / $25

-Data collection: obtain voter precinct shapefile for Allegheny County 15 min / $25
+-Voter precinct shapefile for Allegheny County

+Time: 1 Hour

+Cost: $120 ($100 for labor, $20 for voter file)

+# Clean Data
-Clean data: Convert raw Allegheny County voter data from .txt to .csv 30 min / $50
+-Convert raw Allegheny County voter data from .txt to .csv: 30 min / $50

-Clean data: filter voter history to be only those who participated in any election since the 2002 mid-term primary 1 hour / $100
+-Filter voter history to be only those who participated in any election since the 2002 mid-term primary: 1 hour / $100

-Clean data: Match precincts inside districts 33, 32, 24, 21, 28, 11, and 60.
-These districts are all adjacent to district 33, and all precincts within the 2022 district will likely be in from the aforementioned districts.
-6 hours / $600
+-Match precincts inside districts 21, 24, 30, 32, 33, and 54.
+These districts are all adjacent or near to district 33, and all precincts within the 2022 district will likely be in from the aforementioned districts: 6 hours / $600

-Clean data: match precincts to the 2022 map
-4 hours / $400
+-Match precincts to the 2022 map: 4 hours / $400

-Clean data: filter data to be only voters in precincts residing in Districts 33, 32, 24, 21, 28, 11, 60 under the 2020 boundaries.
-3 hours / $300
+-Filter data to be only voters in precincts residing in Districts 33, 32, 24, 21, 28, 11, 60 under the 2020 boundaries: 3 hours / $300

-Clean data: remove unnecessary columns from the data
-3 hours / $300
+-Remove unnecessary columns from the data: 3 hours / $300

-Clean data: Upload 2020 and 2022 district boundaries to ArcGIS Pro 1 hour / $100
+-Upload 2020 and 2022 district boundaries to ArcGIS Pro: 1 hour / $100

-Clean data: Create feature class/layer for the 7 districts in question (two feature classes, one for 2020, the other for 2022)
-1 hour / $100
+-Create feature class/layer for the 7 districts in question (two feature classes, one for 2020, the other for 2022): 1 hour / $100

-Clean data: Create feature class/layer for just district 33 (two: one for 2020, one for 2022) 1 hour / $100
+-Create feature class/layer for just district 33 (two: one for 2020, one for 2022): 1 hour / $100

-OPTIONAL: Clean data: If precinct data is for the state, create feature class that is Allegheny County ONLY 30 min / $50
+-OPTIONAL: If precinct data is for the state, create feature class that is Allegheny County ONLY: 30 min / $50

-Clean data: filter data to be Democrat-registered voters only.
-30 min / $50
+-Filter data to be Democrat-registered voters only: 30 min / $50

+Time: 21.5 hours

+Cost: $2,150

+# Analysis
 Analysis: Create an aggregate predictive model to estimate likelihood of voting based on past election participation and available demographic information for an precinct
 2 hours / $200